When trees trade in their bare-boned branches for leafy green stems, it’s clear spring has arrived!

 From disease to winter weather blues, trees sometimes have setbacks before they wake up in spring.

-Your cherry tree may have jumpstarted growth in late winter, expecting temperatures to stay warm.
+Your tree may have jumpstarted growth during a warm stretch in winter, expecting temperatures to stay mild.
 Then, it lost its progress when the weather turned cool again.
-Your cherry tree likely won’t bloom again.
-It still should grow leaves, but those may be stunted or suffer from frost damage.
+There’s a chance your maple will still leaf out, but it might be slow to grow the second time around.

-Elms are protective by nature, so they may wait to sprout leaves until they’re sure the cold weather is gone!
-Because of this, it’s not uncommon for some elm trees to wait until early summer to grow leaves.
+Elms and oaks sprout leaves later after the cold weather is gone’.
+Because of this, it’s not uncommon for these trees to wait until late spring or even early summer to grow leaves.

-If your elm looks healthy (which you’ll find out how to determine below), just give it a little time!
+If your tree looks healthy (which you’ll find out how to determine below), just give it a little time!